Wall-crossing of universal Brill-Noether classes: Introduction

-The special case $d=g-1$ of the above formula, when the Brill--Noether class is a divisor (the theta divisor), was discovered in \cite[Theorem~4.1]{kp2}.
-In that case the calculation was massively simplified by the fact that the classes have codimension $1$, and therefore, because the total space is nonsingular, no blowup is required.
+where $h_{\lambda}$ is the complete homogeneous polynomial of degree $\lambda$ in $t$ variables. \end{theorem*} The special case $d=g-1$ of the above formula, when the Brill--Noether class is a divisor (the theta divisor), was discovered in \cite[Theorem~4.1]{kp2}.
+In that case the calculation was massively simplified by the fact that the classes have codimension $1$, and therefore, because $\Jmb{d}{g}{n}(\phi^+)$ is nonsingular, no blowup is required.

-Theorem~\ref{maintheorem} is the main result in this paper.
-It computes the pull-back to the resolution $\jphitilde$ of the difference $\mathsf{w}_d(\phi^+) - \mathsf{Id}^* \mathsf{w}_d(\phi^-)$ in terms of decorated boundary strata classes.
-The formula for the difference in $\Jb{d}{g,n}(\phi^+)$ is obtained by pushing the latter forward along a blow-down morphism, which generates more complicated coefficients.
+We regard Theorem~\ref{maintheorem} as the main result in this paper, and the construction of $\jphitilde$ (Construction~\ref{con: blowup}) as the main technical tool.
+The formula in Theorem~\ref{maintheorem} computes the pullback to the resolution $\jphitilde$ of the difference $\mathsf{w}_d(\phi^+) - \mathsf{Id}^* \mathsf{w}_d(\phi^-)$ in terms of decorated boundary strata classes.
+The formula for the difference in $\Jb{d}{g,n}(\phi^+)$ is obtained by pushing the latter forward along a blowdown morphism, which generates more complicated coefficients.

-The starting point to construct the resolution $\jphitilde$ is the observation that the tautological sheaf for $\phi^+$ is not $\phi^-$-stable, and the locus ${\mathcal{J}}_{\beta}'$ where it fails $\phi^-$ stability generically parameterizes curves with $2$ nonsingular irreducible components (throughout called a ``vine curve'') and a fixed bidegree.
+The starting point to construct the resolution $\jphitilde$ is the observation that the tautological sheaf for $\phi^+$ is not $\phi^-$-stable, and the locus ${\mathcal{J}}_{\beta}'$ where it fails $\phi^-$-stability generically parameterizes curves with $2$ nonsingular irreducible components (throughout called a ``vine curve'') and line bundles of a fixed bidegree.
 When the locus ${\mathcal{J}}_{\beta}'$ is irreducible, the resolution is constructed by blowing up $\Jb{d}{g,n}(\phi^+)$ at ${\mathcal{J}}_{\beta}'$.
-The two components $X' \cup Y'$ of the pull-back of the universal curve to the exceptional divisor $E$ are now divisors (``universal twistors'') in the blowup of the universal curve, and after suitably tensoring by one of them, the sheaf $\mathcal{L}_{\text{tau}}(\phi^+)$ becomes $\phi^-$-stable.
+The two components $X'$ and $Y'$ of the pullback of the universal curve to the exceptional divisor $E$ are now divisors (``universal twistors'') in the blowup of the universal curve, and after suitably tensoring by one of them, the sheaf $\mathcal{L}_{\text{tau}}(\phi^+)$ becomes $\phi^-$-stable.
 The latter sheaf defines the other morphism $\jphitilde \to \Jb{d}{g,n}(\phi^-)$ by the universal property.
 The main technical difficulty is to suitably identify a sequence of blowups at centers that have transversal self-intersection, which allows one to generalize the above reasoning to the case when the base locus ${\mathcal{J}}_{\beta}'$ is not irreducible.

-Note that other resolutions of the identity map may also be constructed following existing literature (\cite{abreupacini}, \cite{holmes}, \cite{marcuswise}, \cite{hmpps}, \cite{holmescomp}), but those constructions yield \emph{singular} spaces.
+Note that other resolutions of the identity map may also be constructed following existing literature (\cite{apresol}, \cite{holmes}, \cite{marcuswise}, \cite{hmpps}, \cite{holmescomp}), but those constructions yield \emph{singular} spaces.